 WHAT? (you think) That wasn’t you, it was your neighbor.
 You respond and dispute the fine.
 No response.
 You write letters stating that it was your unit, not your couch, not your tv.
 But your appeal to the board is denied by a board of trustees that are all too busy to really give it a 2nd look because a unit owner has claimed he/she saw the couch and tv being moved into your unit. (this is not entirely made up – these facts are similar to a case we litigated).

-Here are 5 things EVERY condominium buyer should consider before buying:
+Here are 5 things EVERY condo buyer should consider before buying:

 - Does anyone in the building own multiple units?
 Condominium buildings where one or two unit owners own multiple units means those unit owners also have multiple votes for trustees, and can submit those votes in blocks to re-elect themselves as trustee.
 This leads to the problems discussed above.

-And if you’re reading this after you’ve purchased a condominium in the wrong condominium association, please feel free to contact us at The Jacobs Law LLC.
+And if you’re reading this after you’ve purchased a condo in the wrong condominium association, please feel free to contact us at The Jacobs Law LLC.